GlennLasher/resume/README.md

 # Education/Certifications
 ## College/University
- * SUNY Brockport, BS in Computer Science, 1994
+ * SUNY Brockport, BS in Computer Science
- * SUNY Alfred, AS in Computer Science, 1991
+ * SUNY Alfred, AS in Computer Science

 # Other Affiliations/Accomplishments

  * In Toastmasters International, served as Sergeant At Arms, Secretary and President.
 Achieved Advanced Communicator Bronze and Competent Leader designations.
 Earned first or second place in various speaking competitions.
  * General class Amateur Radio Operator.
- * Some fluency in French.